vivoutlaw/UDMA/README.md

 ```

 ## Datasets
-Download the pre-extracted datasets using the following script.
-Please cite the `DeepFashion` and `Street2Shop` papers if you use the data.
+Download the pre-extracted features for both `DeepFashion` and `Street2Shop` datasets using the following script.
+The feature were extracted using our pre-trained model on DeepFashion.
 ```bash
 bash ./datasets/download_dataset.sh dataset_name
 ```